illinois-cs415/illinois-cs415.github.io/index.md

 Students taking the course for 4 credits will complete an additional project involving Virtual Reality development.
 The level of effort will be about the same as one of the programming assignments.

+#### Guest Lecture Attendance ####

+Attending the final two guest lectures of the semester on zoom is required.
+Students with conflicts or valid excuses for not attending will be excused with full credit.

 ## Grades ##
 We will post grades on [Canvas](https://canvas.illinois.edu/){:target="_blank" rel="noopener"}.